favoursyre/gaeshi/readme.md

 ## Overview

-This script checks to see if the software is running in a virtual machine
+This script checks to see if a software is running in a virtual machine

 ## Features